d12frosted/elpa-mirror/gnu/orderless-readme.txt

   • later components ending in `~' should match (the characters other than the final `~') in the flex style, and
-  • later components starting with `!' should indicate the rest of the component is a literal string not contained in the candidate.
+  • later components starting with `!' should indicate the rest of the component is a literal string not contained in the candidate (this is part of the functionality of the default configuration).

   You can achieve this with the following configuration: